cnvince/academic-vinceli.org/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Dr. Vincent Li is an applied search scientist with a passion for solving complex business problems using search and artificial intelligence techniques.
-He earned his Ph.D. from RMIT University, where he conducted research on search, machine learning, and artificial intelligence techniques for search and ranking problems.
+I am currently the Head of Data, AI/ML at Programa, where I focus on applying artificial intelligence and machine learning to solve complex business problems and drive innovation.
+My academic journey led me to a Ph.D. from RMIT University, where I delved into the complexities of search and ranking algorithms.

-His research interests include search, machine learning, and artificial intelligence techniques, and he has a particular interest in applying state-of-the-art techniques, such as large language models like GPT, to solve business problems.
+Previously, I had the opportunity to enhance the search capabilities at Canva.
+I also spearheaded projects at Coles and Seek, focusing on integrating AI to optimize search and recommendation systems, which significantly improved operational efficiencies and user satisfaction.

-Dr. Li has extensive industry experience providing consultation services to companies on search and recommendation problems.
-He has helped numerous companies across Australia optimize their search capabilities and improve their search engine's performance.
-One notable example of his work includes rebuilding the search engine of Australia's largest supermarket, Coles, using AI techniques.
+My passion lies in the intersection of academia and industry.
+I believe that blending theoretical knowledge with practical applications yields the most innovative solutions.
+I also run the[ Melbourne Search & Recommendation Meetup Group](https://www.meetup.com/melbourne-search/) hoping to foster a community that embraces continuous learning and application of AI in search & recommendation.

-As the organizer of the [Melbourne Search & Recommendation Meetup Group](https://www.meetup.com/melbourne-search/) and the author of a tech blog site, [productsearch.ai](http://productsearch.ai), Dr. Li is committed to advancing the field of search and AI.
-With his practical approach and extensive knowledge, he is a trusted and respected expert in the field, and a valued partner for companies seeking to optimize their search and recommendation capabilities.
+I am committed to mentoring and guiding the next generation of AI professionals and researchers, ensuring they can bridge the gap between theoretical research and real-world applications.